zyjsuper/CTFs/README.md

 # CTFs
-This repository is just for fun, for me and for anyone who wants to learn RE.
+This repository is just for fun, for me and for anyone who wants to learn.
 ```assembly

                                      ██▒ ▒██░